prijatelj/compute_scripts/gpu/index.md

 ## Jeff Kinnison Notes:
 Historically, if you're using 1 GPU you request 1/4 of the cores on the machine, 2 GPUs -> 1/2 of the cores, and so on up to 4 GPUs
 `gpu_card` is how you specify the number of GPUs.

+## CVRL CPU only machines
+For cpu only machines under cvrl: `long@@cvrl_cpu`

+## Submit job to specific machine
+`-q long -l hostname=d12chas332` to get the exact host machine d12chas332 in the long queue.